niledatabase/cli/readme.md

 If you want to try out the latest features before they're released:

-1. Alpha versions are published when changes are merged to the main branch
+1. Alpha versions are published when changes are merged to the alpha branch
-2. Stable versions are published when changes are merged to the stable branch
+2. Stable versions are published when changes are merged to the main branch from alpha branch

 To install a specific version: